 You can’t do this by yourself.
 (I am working hard on this one.)

 Scholar and author Brené Brown says that vulnerability is the key to connecting with others.
 For self-reliant people like me, this is hard—I don’t want anyone to feel sorry for me.
-But accepting support is a healthy part of relationships with others.
+But accepting support is a healthy part of relationships.
 Let a friend or family member know when you are having a tough day or afternoon.
 It’s OK for someone to check on you for a change.

 4. Rediscover what you enjoy.